Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Problem Definition

 \section{Problem Definition}

-\paragraph{Long-CoT Reasoning.} We focus on the capability of large reasoning models (LRMs) to generate long chain-of-thought (CoT) reasoning traces for solving questions with verifiable answers.
+\paragraph{Long-CoT Reasoning.} We focus on the capability of LRMs to generate long-CoT reasoning traces for solving questions with verifiable answers.
 Given a question $q \in \mathcal{Q}$ and a model $M$ parameterized by $\theta$, the model is expected to generate a reasoning trace $r$ including steps $\{s_1, s_2, \dots, s_n\}$, typically wrapped with \texttt{<think>} tokens, followed by a final answer $a \in \mathcal{A}$.
 Formally, the model outputs a pair $(r, a) \in \mathcal{R} \times \mathcal{A}$ such that: